Updated: April 28, 2025

 You may have noticed that the list of expenses included in the National Financial Standards is relatively short.
 What about other expenses?
 Does the IRS let you have other living expenses if you want to qualify for an offer in compromise or a similar program?
 Sometimes they do.

 You must prove your case.
-If you can prove other expenses not covered by the IRS's financial collection standards are necessary, the IRS may allow them.
+If you can prove that other expenses not covered by the IRS's financial collection standards are necessary, the IRS may allow them.
 You must show they are necessary for your health and welfare or for the production of income.
 To a limited degree, the IRS may allow the following expenses if necessary (not exhaustive):

 Do Financial Collection Standards Always Apply?